 What is PRIMED?

 Protecting Independent Media for Effective Development (PRIMED) is a 3-year programme to support the provision of public interest media in Bangladesh, Ethiopia and Sierra Leone, beginning in October 2020 and funded by the UK Foreign, Commonwealth and Development Office (FCDO).
 It is implemented by a consortium of media support organisations with expertise in different aspects of media and development.
-Led by BBC Media Action (BBC MA), other core consortium members are Article 19, Free Press Unlimited, International Media Support and MDIF.
-Other specialist organisations will provide support in specific areas, including DW Akademie, Global Forum for Media Development, Global Voices and The Communications Initiative.
+Led by BBC Media Action (BBC MA), other core consortium members are Free Press Unlimited, International Media Support and MDIF.
+Other specialist organisations will provide support in specific areas, including Global Forum for Media Development and The Communications Initiative.

 MDIF: Building media business capacity in Ethiopia